forestgrape/coronavirus/index.md

 <p id='monitor'></p>

 ## Monitor

 ### monitor evolution
 [in work]
-From time to time full genome samples should be analyzed to monitor evolution of Sars-CoV-2 and to deduce international spread.
+From time to time full genome samples should be analyzed to monitor evolution of Sars-CoV-2 and to deduce the international spread.

 <p id="data"> ---</p>